wso2/docs-mg/en/docs/how-tos/service-discovery.md

     - `<etcd-url>` - Provide the etcd URL.
 If the etcd URL is secured (https), you need to add the etcd server certificate to the [Ballerina](https://ballerina.io/) truststore.

     - `<etcd-timer>` - This is the time period for the periodic timer task (in milliseconds).
 The default time period is 10 seconds.
-The `<etcd-timer>` parameter specifies the time interval for each periodic query to etcd; therefore, this value should be lower than the TTL of the token. etcd supports the following types of tokens.
+This parameter specifies the time interval for each periodic query to etcd; therefore, this value should be lower than the TTL of the token. etcd supports the following types of tokens.

         - **Simple tokens**
             These tokens have a default time-to-live (TTL) of 5 minutes, but the TTL is configurable.
 In addition, the TTL refreshes each time a request goes to etcd.